 If you have trouble remembering who people are, especially if you have been to a networking event and have come home with a fist full of business cards, make a point of writing something down on the back of the card to remember the person or what it is that they do.

-I always put down where I met them as well, this jogs my memory and gives me a ‘visual’ memory of the person.
-When I get home and put all of their information on computer, in the contacts section, I use the spare bit of space under the “IM Address” to jot down things about the person and what it is that they do, so that when I am going through my data base and I can’t remember who someone is, I have something to jog my memory!
+I always put down where I met them as well, this jogs my memory and gives me a visual memory of the person.
+When I get home and put all of their information on a computer, in the contacts section, I use the spare bit of space under the “IM Address” to jot down things about the person and what it is that they do so that when I am going through my database and I can’t remember who someone is, I have something to jog my memory!